hyenial/JavaScript_Study_Notes/w3schools/number_methods.md

  ### The toPrecision() Method
- toPrecision() returns a string, with a number written with a specified length:
+ 'toPrecision()' returns a string, with a number written with a specified length: